RaviAshray15/signup-form/README.md

 ## Signup Form – React + Vite + Firebase

-This is a basic signup form built using React (with Vite) and Firebase Realtime Database.
+This is a basic signup form built using React + Vite and Firebase Realtime Database.
 It lets users submit their name, email, and password, does a password match check, and stores the data in Firebase.
 Also has a button to fetch all stored entries.

 ---

 ## Tech used

-- React (Vite)
+- React + Vite
 - CSS for styling
 - Axios for API calls
 - Firebase for hosting + Realtime DB